I Am Legend (novel)

-I Am Legend is a 1954 post-apocalyptic horror novel by American writer Richard Matheson that was influential in the modern development of zombie and vampire literature, and in popularizing the concept of a worldwide apocalypse due to disease.
+I Am Legend is a 1954 post-apocalyptic horror novel by American writer Richard Matheson.
+The novel inspired the modern development of zombie and vampire literature as a new genre, the narrative trope of a scientific explanation for vampires, and the popularity of a worldwide apocalypse due to disease.
 The novel was a success and was adapted into the films The Last Man on Earth (1964), The Omega Man (1971), and I Am Legend (2007).
 It was also an inspiration for George A. Romero's Night of the Living Dead (1968).